yochannah/im-docs/docs/embedding/list-widgets/enrichment-widgets.rst

         Adjusted P = P x CCGO

-where the correction coefficient CCGO is calculated as:
+where the correction coefficient per GO term CCGO is calculated as:

 .. code-block:: matlab